 4.4.
 Arrange Images in an Aesthetically Pleasing Way

 It is critical that your portfolio showcases your ability to arrange things in a coherent and visually-pleasing way.
-Colors should be grouped together properly, and spatial relationships should be considered.
+Colours should be grouped together properly, and spatial relationships should be considered.

 5. Create New Works of Art for Your Portfolio